saiy1337/extinction-market/README.md

 # [Installation]

 To install this bot you will need to go on https://discord.com/developers/applications and make a bot and from there you will change from config.json file, same for prices and the webhook.
-You will need https://nodejs.org/en/ and these modules : axios
+You will need https://nodejs.org/en/ and this module : axios